 Now let’s dive into a detailed comparison between sublimation and heat transfer vinyl printing, considering various factors that can influence your decision.

+a.
 Print Quality and Durability

 When it comes to print quality and durability, sublimation printing stands out with its vibrant colors that truly pop.
 The ink becomes a part of the material, resulting in excellent color vibrancy and resistance to fading.